Setup vmoperator with only vmagent and vmservicescrape

 Introduction

 The vmoperator streamlines the deployment and management of vmagent on Kubernetes, optimizing for ease of use while retaining native configuration options inherent to Kubernetes environments.
-It achieves this by introducing various custom resource definitions (CRDs) into the Kubernetes ecosystem and send metrics semalessly to Levitate.
+It achieves this by introducing various custom resource definitions (CRDs) into the Kubernetes ecosystem and send metrics semalessly to Last9.

 Custom Resource Definitions (CRDs)